Table of Contents

 Keiro no hi (敬老の日, Respect for the Aged Day).
 Japan has one of the highest life expectancies in the world, and this holiday commemorates Japan’s elderly citizens.
 The media takes the opportunity to talk about the nation’s population and feature some of the oldest people in the country.

-September 23: Autumn Equinox Day
+September 22: Autumnal Equinox Day

-Shubun no hi (秋分の日, Autumn Equinox Day).
+Shubun no hi (秋分の日, Autumnal Equinox Day).
 The autumnal equinox is the second of two times in the year when night and day are of equal length, and commemorates the changing seasons.
 Like the spring equinox, many people return home to visit their ancestor’s graves during the surrounding week, higan (彼岸, equinox week).

-2nd Monday of October: Health and Sports Day
+2nd Monday of October: Sport’s Day

 November 3: Culture Day